 What is an interior designer?

 There are a lot of different aspects to building design.
-It’s not uncommon for an architect or building designer to be tasked with designing every single aspect of a house, but in many cases specialist designers (interior designers, landscape designers and specialist lighting designers, for example) will be employed to design specific aspects of a home.
+It’s not uncommon for an architect or building designer to be tasked with designing every single part of a house, but in many cases specialist designers (interior designers, landscape designers and specialist lighting designers, for example) will be employed to design particular bits of a home.

 In the case of interior designers, this work is often done on a standalone basis, usually to improve on existing buildings rather than as a part of the initial design process.
 Ultimately, an interior designer’s role is to create functional, safe, efficient, comfortable and beautiful interior spaces that are fit for their purpose.